-According to the Game Farmers Guide written by the GFA, the likely water consumption per 100 birds, per day, in litres is:
+According to the Game Farmers Guide written by the GFA, is that likely consumption per 100 birds, per day, in litres is:

 Clean drinking water key to performance

-The initial quality is not the issue; problems tend to stem from the water lines that supply the drinkers.
-According to Stephen Bowen, technical poultry specialist with Potters Poultry, in Farmers Weekly, Water ‘sitting in pipes in warm sheds offers an ideal breeding ground for bacteria, algae and other microorganisms.
-Also, some water tanks are high up in the shed or bird area, raising temperatures further‘.
+The initial quality is not the issue; problems tend to stem from the lines that supply the drinkers.
+According to Stephen Bowen, technical poultry specialist with Potters Poultry, in Farmers Weekly, Water sitting in pipes in warm sheds offers an ideal breeding ground for bacteria, algae and other microorganisms.
+Also, some water tanks are high up in the shed or bird area, raising temperatures further.

-This highlights the importance of ensuring water is free-flowing: this requires lines to be flushed and cleaned regularly; and demonstrates the need to keep pipes and tanks as cool as possible.
+This highlights the importance of ensuring the liquid is free-flowing: this requires lines to be flushed and cleaned regularly; and demonstrates the need to keep pipes and tanks as cool as possible.